To save costs, most gun safe manufactures use $10 to $20 of drywall (Sheetrock) as fire lining and then charge you a premium for it.

 Gypsum Drywall (Sheetrock) Fire Protection

-So inside a gun safe, heat from the fire is absorbed keeping the inside cool by converting water to steam.
-If the gun safe is constructed well enough to maintain a seal in a fire, the steam also has a side effect of adding a small pressure to the inside of the gun safe keeping smoke and hot gasses from coming inside.
+So inside a gun safe, heat from the fire is absorbed by converting water to steam.
+If the gun safe is constructed well enough to maintain a seal in a fire, the steam also has a side effect of adding a small pressure to the inside of the gun safe.
+The positive pressure keeps smoke and hot gasses from coming inside.
 Until the moisture is gone, the inside of the safe will stay around 250 to 300 °F at high humidity.

 After all the water in the gypsum is gone the drywall fireproofing will literally “run out of steam”.
 Note that gypsum isn’t like a sponge holding water, the water is actually part of the gypsum molecules.
 With all the water baked out, what’s left is no longer gypsum.
 Instead it’s a different chemical called Anhydrous Calcium Sulfate CaSO4, which will fall apart.

-Some gypsum fire board is available with fiberglass reinforcement to hold it together better, but most gun safes don’t have any structural support for the fireproofing material.
-So, what’s left of the drywall will crumble into the bottom of the gun safe.
+Some gypsum fire board is available with fiberglass reinforcement to hold it together better.
+But ,most gun safes don’t have any structural support for the fireproofing material.
+So, what’s left of the drywall in a fire will crumble into the bottom of the gun safe.
 With the drywall destroyed there will be virtually no insulation between the scorching hot outer shell of the gun safe.
 The contents will rapidly go up in flames.